BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 I’m a lot more averse to poverty than SSC readers, apparently.

 From these [we get an average estimate](https://docs.google.com/spreadsheets/d/1ofwjlxGFlgG7cVnuySiga8yApl6AWLDlyZPa-c5ZHRc/edit?usp=sharing) of $latex k$ as about -2.2\.
 This number is low enough that nations with average consumption PPP less than $latex 10^{2.2} = 158$ are classified to have a negative quality of life.
-I think this is stupid.
+I think this is an inaccurately high bar.
 I removed the China data point because I think that the people answering the Slate Star Codex survey overestimated how rich China is.
 I vaguely recall the survey implying that you lived in a city in China or something, as opposed to living in rural China as 50% of Chinese actually do.

 Overall, I think that this model of happiness as logarithmic in consumption is good but gives bad results for extremely poor countries, because we are underestimating the consumption of extremely poor people.